Young

 TACTILE PRACTICE - seeing with the touch game - tactile awareness:

 I start by running my finger slowly along the side of the object from the same viewpoint that the child sees it.
 Then the child does the same thing, moving slowly enough to notice each change of direction.
 I talk about these movements as the finger traces the edge.
-"Now we are going sideways, not it slants a little, now there is a little wiggle, now it curves, now it goes sideways. . . " I praise the children's participation and tell them how well they are doing.
+"Now we are going sideways, now it slants a little, now there is a little wiggle, now it curves, now it goes sideways. . . " I praise the children's participation and tell them how well they are doing.
 In tactile practice, they are not drawing, but they are becoming aware of the actual shape and contours of the object.

 AIR PRACTICE - drawing in the air as visual comprehension.

 Next I sight by pointing my finger about 12 inches back from the object.
 I explain which edge I am following.
 Again I move my finger very slowly and talk about the motions, so each little change of direction in the contour of the shape causes my finger to copy it in the air.
 Kids will find it easier to draw it if they have studied it this way before drawing it.
+It is like tracing the outline in the air.

 I encourage children to